kiprotect/kodex/README.md

 ![](https://kiprotect.com/static/images/logos/kip-logo-blue.png)

-**KIProtect** is an open-source toolkit for **privacy and security engineering**.
+**KIProtect (Community Edition - CE)** is an open-source toolkit for **privacy and security engineering**.
 It helps you to automate data security and data protection measures in your data engineering workflows.
 It offers the following functionality:

 - Read data items from a variety of sources such as files, databases or message queues.